- By Levi Rickert and Neely Bardwell

 And on December 26, 1862, by order of President Lincoln, and with nearly 4,000 white American settlers looking on, the largest mass execution in the history of the United States took place.
 The hanging of the Dakota 38.

-Here is The New York Times account of the hangings:
+The New York Times provides a haunting recount of the day’s events:

 Precisely at the time announced — 10 A.M. — a company, without arms, entered the prisoners’ quarters to escort them to their doom.
 Instead of any shrinking or resistance, all were ready, and even seemed eager to meet their fate.
 Rudely they jostled against each other, as they rushed from the doorway, ran the gauntlet of the troops, and clambered up the steps to the treacherous drop.